 The Medium Time field contained in an ADDDTS Response frame is an unsigned integer and contains the amount of time admitted to access the medium, in units of 32 µs/s.
 This field is reserved in the ADDTS Request frame and is set by the HC in the ADDTS Response frame.
 The derivation of this field is described in K.2.2 (Deriving medium time).
 This field is set by the HC and is not used for controlled channel access.
 [21618]

-The Medium Time field contained in an ADDTS Request frame sent by an HE non-AP STA to an HE AP it is an unsigned integer, which is set to a nonzero value to indicate the maximum duration of HE TB PPDUs that the AP is recommended to allocatesend in response to triggering frames, in units of 128 µs, and is set to 0 to indicate that there is no limitation to the maximum duration of HE TB PPDUs.
+The Medium Time field contained in an ADDTS Request frame sent by an HE non-AP STA to an HE AP is set to a nonzero value to indicate the maximum duration of HE TB PPDUs that the AP is recommended to allocate, in units of 128 µs, and is set to 0 to indicate that there is no limitation to the maximum duration of HE TB PPDUs.
 The Medium Time field is reserved if contained in an ADDTS Request frame sent by a non-HE STA or sent to a non-HE STA.
 [21618]

 26.5.7 Use of TSPEC by HE STAs